UnrivalledSwan/Course3-Project/README.md

   1.  `README.md` - This is a file that explains the project, requirements, and contents
   2.  `CodeBok.md` - This is a file that contains the Information about what we can find in the output file
   3.  `run_analysis.R` - This is the script that will generate the output file.
-  4.  `Summary.csv` - This is the output file
+  4.  `Summary.txt` - This is the output file